 Maybe you didn’t fight, but there wasn’t sufficient personal interest in each other.
 Sometimes you can feel comfortable and stay with a partner out of convenience rather than being alone.

 In either scenario, ending a less than satisfying relationship probably won’t leave you upset for long.
 You might even find that the breakup makes you feel better.

-Making the choice to end a relationship that no longer feels fulfilling will probably offer some measure of relief.
+Making a choice to end a relationship that no longer feels fulfilling will probably offer some measure of relief.

-It may seem like a given that the person doing the rejecting will feel less distressed.
+It may seem like a given that the person who ends the relationship will feel less distressed.
 This is often, but not always, the case.
 Even when you realize the relationship isn’t working out, you may not necessarily want to break up.

-To contrast, rejection can sting quite a bit, even if you didn’t feel terribly invested.
-Getting dumped can affect your sense of self-worth and leave you feeling vulnerable long after the breakup.
+By contrast, rejection can sting.
+Your partner ending a relationship can affect your sense of self-worth and leave you feeling vulnerable long after.